Xoronic/dll_loader/README.md

 # dll_loader
-A single-header dynamically linked library loader.
+A single-header library to take away the pain of loading a dynamically linked library.
+Crossplatform!

 ## Installation